Harvington: Sports

-Harvington Harriers Football club.
-Currently playing in division 3 in the Evesham & District Sunday Football League.
+Harvington Harriers Football club play in division 3 in the Evesham & District Sunday Football League.

 Railways

 Harvington railway station previously served the village as part of the Gloucester Loop Line.
 In July 1858 the Redditch Railway Act authorised a line to link Redditch with the Midland Railway's Birmingham and Gloucester line at Barnt Green.
 The Redditch Railway opened on 18 September 1859 but was operated from the start by the Midland Railway.

 In 1868 the Evesham and Redditch Railway built a line south from Redditch through Evesham to a junction at Ashchurch.
 There were intermediate stations between Redditch and Evesham at Studley and Astwood Bank, Coughton, Alcester, Wixford, Broom Junction (for the Stratford-upon-Avon and Midland Junction Railway), Salford Priors, and Harvington.

 British Railways (BR) closed the line under the Beeching Axe south of Alcester on 29 September 1962 after suspending the passenger service between Redditch and Evesham due to poor track condition.
 Freight services continued between Redditch and Alcester until 1964 when BR closed the whole line south of Redditch.